Staff to support the implementation was not hired until 2023 which is after the initiation period stated in the plan.

 If awarded, this $125K grant would have provided further support for the City's Whole Home Health program.

 The City was awarded the Energy Efficiency Community Block Grant in the amount of $148,550, that will help fund energy efficiency and electrification of low-income households.
+Due to multiple U.S. Department of Energy delays and uncertainty, including with the grant agreement, it ultimately was not possible for the City to utilize this award.

 If awarded, this will provide valuable expert Technical Assistance to further our goals for energy equity for renters.
 Unfortunately, the City was not awarded this grant.